storyprotocol/protocol-contracts/GUIDELINES.md

 1. Property-based tests (aka. fuzzing) for math-heavy code.
 2. hardhat test using `hardhat-upgrades` OZ plugin to verify storage and upgradeability (until they support Foundry).
-3. Fork tests for upgreadeability to new implementations for upgradeable contracts, testing against the deployed contracts.
+3. Fork tests for upgradeability to new implementations for upgradeable contracts, testing against the deployed contracts.
 4. E2E tests for critical (happy) paths.
 5. Formal verification for state machines.